Adult Language, Literacy and Numeracy Practice

 This program includes activities which are to be completed in your own time.

 This course is delivered Online

-Students undertaking this course will need to commit to 10 hours of online study per week in order to complete all of the course work within the 18 months enrolment period.
-Access to a training environment is essential in order to complete
+Students undertaking this course will need to commit to 12 hours of study per week in order to complete all of the course work within the 18 month enrolment period.

 What will I pay?

-Course fee: $5,995.00.
+Non-Government subsidised fee: $TBA There are no fee exemptions, concessions or subsidies available for this option.
 Your tuition fee includes all essential study materials.
 Extra study resources may be available to enhance your learning and will attract an additional charge.
 Please contact your nearest TAFE Western campus or call us on 1300 823 393 for more information and payment options.
 Fees, charges and course offerings are subject to change.

 A payment must be made towards your course fee (if applicable) at the time you enrol or your place in the class will not be confirmed and you will not be able to access any of your learning resources.